 The management of components within the framework is facilitated through a Centralized Registry, responsible for storing and distributing component artifacts/images.
 This Registry can take the form for example of a Docker Registry accessible via VPN to approved third parties, such as Network Application developers and other platforms like Version Control Systems or Network Application Composition applications.
 These images are made available according to their respective license agreements and can be searched and retrieved by a composer for use in constructing Network Applications.
 For direct access, developers can use Registry APIs.
-The functionalities provided by this component include Component Registry Management, which allows for the retrieval and deployment of components through the Registry.
+The functionalities provided by this component include Component Registry.
 For private artifacts, a private registry should be used and connected to the Network Application composer in order to not share the private artifacts/images with other actors using the same composing framework.